Sentencing in England and Wales: Other requirements

+Formerly, a community order could include the requirement to turn up to an attendance centre.
+This only applied for offenders aged under 25, and has been abolished by the Police, Crime, Sentencing and Courts Act 2022 for offences after 28 June 2022.

 Fines

-In the magistrates' Court the most common disposal is the fine.
-The maximum fine will depend upon the level of fine specified for the offence:
+In the Magistrates Court, the most common disposal is a fine.
+There is a 'standard scale' of fines which is now contained in section 122 of the Sentencing Act 2020.
+Lower limits apply to young offenders.

+The standard scale of fines used to be the maximum permissible amount the magistrates' court could fine an offender, but section 85 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 allows for the Magistrates Court to levy fines greater than the level 5 maximum.

-Magistrates can also fine up to £20,000 for offences under certain regulations, such as a breach of the health and safety in the workplace.
-In the Crown Court the fines can be limitless.
+Magistrates can also fine up to £20,000 for offences under certain regulations, such as a breach of health and safety in the workplace.
+In the Crown Court, the fines can be limitless.

 The court will enquire into the financial circumstances of the offender and fix the fine at the level reflecting seriousness of the offence, taking account of the circumstances of the case and the means to pay.

+Payment of fines—as well as other orders for payment—is enforced by the magistrates' court.
+All fines are due for payment immediately, but the court has the power to dispense with immediate payment and make orders for further time or payment by installments.
+If a fine is not paid, the court can issue a variety of other orders to enforce the order, including imprisonment (or detention for 18-21 year olds).

 Discharges

 Discharges may either be conditional or absolute.

 A conditional discharge is where the court discharges an offender on the condition that no further offences are committed during a specified period up to a maximum of three years.
 They are used when it is deemed that a punitive sentence is unnecessary.
 If the offender re-offends during the conditional discharge period, the court can re-sentence for the original offence as well as passing sentence for the latest offence(s).

 An absolute discharge means that, in effect, no penalty is imposed.
 Such a sentence is likely to be ordered where an offender has technically committed an offence but is morally blameless for it.
-They are usually reserved for the most minor offences but can, exceptionally, be ordered in serious cases (see the signalman in the 1892 Thirsk rail crash).
+They are usually reserved for the most minor offences but can, exceptionally, be ordered in serious cases (e.g. the signalman in the 1892 Thirsk rail crash).

-In both cases, the court may still make ancillary orders such as costs and compensation.